-Step 6 Measure and cut final row of planks allowing for 1/2" expansion gap
+Step 6 Measure and cut final row of planks allowing for an expansion gap the thickness of the plank

-Step 7 Pull bar and rubber mallet can be used for final row of planks, ensuring a 1/2" expansion gap
+Step 7 Pull bar and rubber mallet can be used for final row of planks, ensuring an expansion gap is Minimum of 3/8" or thickness of the plank whatever is greater.

-Step 8 Refitting of skirting board with hidden 1/2" expansion gap no gapping.
+Step 8 Refitting of skirting board with hidden an expansion gap is Minimum of 3/8" or thickness of the plank whatever is greater.